Anirban166/Go-Codeline/README.md

 // Outputs: 32, float64
 // Will need to explicitly specify, eg: var a float32 = 32. or 32, or typecast, i.e. float32(a)
 ```
-- Can't re-declare variables, but can shadow them, working similar to scope:
+- Can't re-declare variables, but can shadow them: (similar to scope)
 ```go
 package main
 import ("fmt")